How common is H. Pylori? Interesting stats & infographics (USA, UK, Canada, & others)

 - Stomach or duodenal cancers.

 - Emerging evidence that H. Pylori is related to many extra-gastroduodenal diseases such as diabetes mellitus, Idiopathic Thrombocytopenic Purpura, and others.
 [Ref]

 There is no definite number that shows the percentage of symptomatic individuals out of the total infected population.
 However, the association with gastro-intestinal malignancy is very clear.

 Approximately 36% of all gastric cancers in developed countries are solely attributable to H. pylori infection.
 The number is much more in developing countries reaching 47%.
 H. pylori alone are responsible for about 350,000 cases of gastric cancers worldwide every year.
 (Ref).

 You should note that H. pylori are not the only cause of gastric cancer.
 Many other genetic, dietary, and environmental factors play a role in developing gastric cancer.?

-And high H. pylori prevalence in certain countries or localities doesn’t mean that these countries have the highest rates of gastric cancers.
+And high H. pylori prevalence in certain countries or localities [such as Nigeria] doesn’t mean that these countries have the highest rates of gastric cancers.

 Our message to you is not to panic if you are infected with H. pylori.
 And always discuss the issue with your doctor.